World War: Campaign for Eastland

 One of the old men reached into his pocket and pulled out a cell phone.
 He talked into it for a minute.
 When he was done, he closed the phone.
 “I called my son, Saladar.
 He will get the fighters together.”

 “I wish I was a little younger.”

-Seeing that they couldn’t hear him, Sword Miguel pulled his sword.
+Seeing that they couldn’t hear him, Sword Miquel pulled his sword.
 He wrote on the ground, “The Hammidi are no more.
-Go and tell others what happened,” and resheathed his sword.
+Go and tell others what happened.”

 A young man, bleeding from a head wound and holding a crooked arm, came stumbling out from behind a battered wall.
-Sword Miguel pulled his pistol and shot him.
+Sword Miquel pulled his pistol and shot him.
 The old man stared at the Jade Warrior in horror.
-He knew now that these were not like the others who had come claiming Ulamb, in the past.
+He knew now that these were not like the others who came claiming Ulamb in the past.

 The only army that had ever conquered Ulamb was the Great Horde.
 They had used exactly the same tactic.
 Each tribe was offered a simple choice: surrender or die.
 Those that surrendered lived.
 Those that didn’t died.
 Of each tribe that died, a handful of survivors were left to spread the word of what had happened.

 Sword Miquel grabbed Saud’s hand.
 He dropped the keys of the sedan into it.
 He went over to the truck and climbed into the bed.
 The truck turned and drove off leaving a cloud of dust behind.